Updated: Sep 28

 Before we look to scripture concerning Yom Kippur a little history lesson is important.

-Traditionally Rabbi's have also taught in the Oral Law that on Yom Kippur, in addition to fasting, one should refrain from bathing, anointing, wearing shoes, and sexual relations (Yad, Shevitat Asor 1:5) These are forbidden by the Oral Torah (law) only and not by command of Yahweh in the Torah.
+Traditionally Rabbi's have also taught in the oral law that on Yom Kippur, in addition to fasting, one should refrain from bathing, anointing, wearing shoes, and sexual relations (Yad, Shevitat Asor 1:5) These are forbidden by the Oral Torah (law) only and not by command of Yah in the Torah.
 (Tosafot, Yoma 7b)

 One must discern carefully from the Scriptures which are legit commands and which are only traditions.